skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/106.png

-16. Continue to make various transactions that you want
+16. You can now jump to Part 4, but if you want to continue you can make various transactions that you want

 **What did you just accomplish?**